gyorilab/emmaa/doc/dashboard/models_page.rst

 ---------

 The tests tab contains two related plots: one showing the evolution over time of the percentage of applicable tests that passed, and another showing the absolute number of tests that were applied to the model and the number of tests that passed in each of supported model types.
-For the first few months of the project, the tests were run on a PySB model assembled from EMMAA model statements.
-Later three other model types were added, namely, PyBEL graph, signed directed graph and unsigned directed graph.
+For the first few months of the project, the tests were only run on a PySB model assembled from EMMAA model statements.
+Later three additional model types were added, namely, PyBEL graph, signed directed graph and unsigned directed graph.

 .. figure:: ../_static/images/rasmachine_tests_tab_top.png
   :align: center
   :figwidth: 100 %

-  *The top of the tests tab showing the percentage of tests passed and applied and passed tests in different model types*
+  *The top of the tests tab showing the percentage of tests passed together with applied and passed tests in different model types*

-If any new tests were applied in the latest test run of the model they are shown under *New Applied Tests* A green check mark is shown for tests that passed and a red cross is shown for the tests that did not.
-The marks can be clicked on and link to a detailed test page where the detailed path(s) or a reason for the model not having passed the test will be shown.
+If any new tests were applied in the latest test run of the model they are shown under *New Applied Tests*.
+A green check mark is shown for tests that passed and a red cross is shown for the tests that did not.
+The marks can be clicked on and link to a detailed test results page where the detailed path(s) or a reason for the model not having passed the test will be shown.
+To read more about the detailed test results page, see:
+:ref:`detailed_tests_page`.

 .. figure:: ../_static/images/new_applied_tests.png
   :align: center